LingfengXue1999/NetworkInference/dyngen/README.md

-# Codes to simulate gene dynamics based on R package dyngen
+# Codes to simulate gene dynamics